Departments of the Government of South Africa

 The executive branch of the national government of South Africa is divided into the cabinet and the civil service, as in the Westminster system.
 Public administration, the day-to-day implementation of legislation and policy, is managed by government departments (including state agencies with department status), which are usually headed by permanent civil servants with the title of director-general.

 Each department also has a political head, a cabinet minister, who is appointed by the president and who has ultimate oversight over and political responsibility for that department.
 A ministerial portfolio often includes more than one department.
 Even when the relationship between ministers and departments is one-to-one, the ministry is not coterminous with the department: they are legislatively and operationally distinct.
 The ministry usually consists of the minister, one or more deputy ministers, and a small number of advisors and other ministerial staff.
 According to Section 85 of the Constitution, ultimate executive authority in South Africa is vested in the president and exercised by the cabinet.

 Current departments

-The following list shows the departments as they have been since June 2019, when President Cyril Ramaphosa announced a reconfiguration of departments.
+The following list shows the departments as they have been since September 2024, when a presidential proclamation formally implemented the restructuring that followed the appointment of the multi-party third cabinet of Cyril Ramaphosa.